Mapzone/mapzone-plugins/README.md

 ## Using plugins

 A user with admin privileges can choose a plugin to be used by an organization.
 If there is a fee for the plugin, then the admin is prompted to confirm that the monthly bill will be increased.
-Once activated a plugins can be used for all projects of an organization (or all personal projects of a user).
+Once activated a plugins can be used for **all projects** of an organization (or all personal projects of a user).

 A plugin can be installed in one or more projects of the organization.
 The dashboard of the organization lists all plugins currently in use.
 A user can terminate using a plugin at any time.

 ## Providing plugins

-Everybody can develop and plugins for mapzone.io and run them in all projects on mapzone.io he/she has admin permissions for.
+Everybody can develop plugins for mapzone.io and run them in all projects on mapzone.io he/she has admin permissions for.
 If you want to provide your plugins to other users of mapzone.io, you must agree to the [Developer Agreement](DeveloperAgreement.md).
 Basically the agreement says the following:

   * you own your product,
   * you support your product